digitalchalk/dcwoo/README.md

 ### Packaging the Code For Deployment

-Run `./makeRelease` and enter the version you want the release to have.
+Run `./makeRelease` and follow the prompt to enter the version you want the release to have.

-Once the release is created update this file, and the update/latestversion file to reflect the new version